-Any student not maintaining a 75% average in each class will be referred to the Director of Academic Support.
+Any student not maintaining a 75% average in each class will be referred to academic support assistance.

-700.2 Career Development
+600.02 Career Development

 Availability of employment in funeral service and related fields varies with economic conditions, geographic location, and other factors.
 AAMI communicates to students and graduates the job opportunities brought to our attention, but students should also take initiative to network throughout their education period and make consistent effort to secure job interviews.